Strayer University: Locations

 More than half of the students enrolled at Strayer University take all of their courses online, and the entire bachelor's and master's degree programs can be completed via the Internet.
 As of June 2019, Strayer had a total enrollment of 52,253 students.

-Strayer University is headquartered in Washington, D.C., with campus locations mainly in the eastern and southern regions of the U.S. As of 2020, it has 64 campuses located in 15 U.S. states and Washington D.C.
+Strayer University is headquartered in Washington, D.C., with campus locations mainly in the eastern and southern regions of the U.S. As of 2020, it has 35 campuses located in 14 U.S. states and Washington D.C. and 1 international location in Auckland, New Zealand.

 Academics

 Admissions

 The admissions requirement for undergraduate degree programs at Strayer University is a high school diploma or its equivalent.
 For graduate degrees (not including the Executive MBA) students must have proof of completion of a baccalaureate degree from an accredited college or university, a cumulative GPA of at least 2.50, and official transcripts from all other colleges or universities attended.
 Admissions requirements for the Jack Welch Executive MBA program include a minimum 3.0 undergraduate GPA, a baccalaureate degree from an accredited institution in the United States, and 5 years professional experience.
 An associate degree earned from a partner school can be transferred in its entirety toward a bachelor's degree.